andreloureiro/cyclejs-starter/README.md

 ### Development

-You can serve a local server at `http://localhost:8080` for your application with `npm run serve`.
-This uses [Webpack](https://webpack.github.io/) and provides live reloading (not hot reload) out of the box.
+You can start a local server at `http://localhost:8080` for your application with `npm run serve`.
+It uses [Webpack](https://webpack.github.io/) and provides live reloading (not hot reload) out of the box.

 ### Production